-M76 itself looks like a miniature version of the famous Dumbbell Nebula (M27) in Vulpecula, from which it derives its name.
-Interestingly, it was assigned two NGC numbers - NGC 650 and 651 - since wrongly suspected of consisting of two separate emission nebulae.
+M76 looks like a miniature version of the famous Dumbbell Nebula (M27) in Vulpecula, from which it derives its name.
+Interestingly, it was assigned two NGC numbers - NGC 650 and 651 - as it was suspected of consisting of two separate emission nebulae.
 The structure is now classed as a bipolar planetary nebula.

-The Little Dumbbell Nebula maybe faint but not difficult to locate; it's positioned just south of the prominent "W" asterism of Cassiopeia and only a degree north-northwest of Phi Persei (φ Per - mag. +4.0).
+The Little Dumbbell Nebula is faint, but not difficult to locate as it's positioned just south of the prominent "W" asterism of Cassiopeia and a degree north-northwest of Phi Persei (φ Per - mag. +4.0).
 It's best seen from the Northern Hemisphere during the months of October, November and December.
-From latitudes 40N or more it's circumpolar and hence never sets.
-However from southern temperate latitudes, M76 is a difficult object that never climbs high above the northern horizon.
+From latitudes 40N or more, the planetary is circumpolar and therefore never sets.
+However from southern temperate latitudes, it's a difficult object that never climbs high above the northern horizon.

-When viewed through a small 80mm (3.1-inch) telescope or large 20x80 binoculars, M76 appears faint, small and diffuse.
-It can be glimpsed with direct vision but better seen when using averted vision and/or a nebula filter.
-Since faint it's a difficult object at best appearing as an odd shape glow.
+When viewed through small 80mm (3.1-inch) telescopes or large 20x80 binoculars, M76 appears as a faint, small and diffuse haze of light.
+It can be glimpsed with direct vision, but is better seen using averted vision and/or a nebula filter.
+Since faint, it's a difficult object at best appearing as an odd shape glow.

-The nebula is a fine sight through small and medium size scopes.
-A 200mm (8-inch) telescope will show the two almost equal sized lobes separated by dark lane.
-If conditions permit, push up the magnitude to between 20x and 30x per inch of aperture to bring out more subtle details.
+This planetary is a fine sight through small and medium size scopes.
+A 200mm (8-inch) reflector will show two almost equal sized lobes separated by dark lane.
+If seeing conditions permit, push up the magnitude to between 20x and 30x per inch of aperture to bring out subtle details.
 Of the two lobes, the southern one appears slightly brighter.

-The Little Dumbbell Nebula is located approx. 2,500 light-years from Earth, which corresponds to a spatial diameter of about 2 light-years.
+The Little Dumbbell Nebula is located approximately 2,500 light-years away.
+It has an actual diameter of about 2 light-years.